jolicode/castor/doc/05-context.md

 # Context

-For every command that Castor run, it uses a `Context` object.
+For every task that Castor run, it uses a `Context` object.
 This object contains the default values for the `run` or `watch` function (directory, environment variables, pty, tty, etc...).

-It also contains custom values that can be set by the user and reused in commands.
+It also contains custom values that can be set by the user and reused in tasks.

 The context is immutable, which means that every time you change a value, a new context is created.